weg896/Android_OpenGLSE_Test/README.md

-# Android OpenGL SE Test
+# Android OpenGL ES Test
 This is the practice code for openGL ES on Android